 Key challenges for the future of advanced driver assistance systems (ADAS)

 ADAS capabilities – such as lane departure warning, blind spot detection and emergency braking – have achieved widespread market penetration, significantly increasing driver safety and improving the driving experience.
-Meanwhile, more advanced semi-autonomous ADAS (S-ADAS) technologies are paving the way for self-driving vehicles in the future.
+Meanwhile, more advanced semi-autonomous technologies are paving the way for self-driving vehicles in the future.

 Artificial Intelligence (AI) is one of the most critical components in ADAS, vastly outperforming traditional software techniques in real-time perception, prediction and decision-making tasks.
 As future ADAS systems tackle more complex self-driving scenarios, even more AI content will be required.
-However, the current approach to S-ADAS architecture makes it prohibitively expensive for vehicles in the mid-range to adopt.
+However, the current approach to semi-autonomous architecture makes it prohibitively expensive for vehicles in the mid-range to adopt.